Promoting resilience and reducing the prevalence and impact of Adverse Childhood Experiences on children, families and communities.

 Community Programs staff provide expert training and consultation to a wide variety of organizations; systems such as schools, healthcare, child welfare, behavioral health; and communities throughout the Greater Richmond region and across Virginia.
 Topics include prevention, trauma informed practice, professional wellness, and building resilience.

-Stay up to date on all upcoming trainings and Community Programs events by signing up for our email list here.
+Stay informed about all upcoming training and screening events by signing up for our monthly email list.